Star Jumps: Explosive Full-Body Cardio Move

 How many star jumps should I do per day?

-Beginners: 2–3 sets of 15–20 reps with 30-second rest.
-Intermediate: 3 sets of 30 reps or 30-second sets.
-Advanced: incorporate into HIIT circuits with 20-second all-out bursts.
-The ACSM recommends 75 minutes per week of vigorous activity.
+You do not need to do star jumps daily.
+Beginners can start with 2–3 sets of 15–20 reps with 30-second rest.
+Intermediate trainees can use 3 sets of 30 reps or 30-second sets.
+Advanced trainees can add 20-second all-out HIIT bursts.
+The Physical Activity Guidelines recommend 75–150 minutes per week of vigorous activity.